Selim I: Campaign of Trebizond (1510)

+In 1510, as a response to Selim's invasion of Georgia, Shah Ismail I sent another army to Trabzon.
+This army, under the command of Ebrahim Mirza, was once again defeated by Prince Selim, marking the fourth consecutive defeat that Selim had inflicted on the Safavids.

-Battle of Tekirdag (1510)
+Battle of Tekirdag (1511)

-As a result of the struggle for the throne that Selim started against his father, Sultan Bayezid II, in 1512, a battle was fought between the parties near Tekirdag.
-Selim lost the battle.
+In 1509, Şehzade Ahmet, Selim's elder brother, had defeated a Karamanid army, supported by the Safavids in Asia Minor, and following the victory, marched on Istanbul to exploit the glory he had won.
+The Şehzade was refused entry to the city, as Bayezid II feared that his son meant to overthrow him.

+Meanwhile, Şehzade Selim, fearing for his own safety in the event that Ahmet became Sultan, staged a revolt in Thrace in 1511, and subsequently clashed with his father's army at the Battle of Tekirdag, where, for the first and last time, the Şehzade lost a battle, and consequently fled to Crimea.

 Battle of Yenişehir (1513)

-By 1512 Şehzade Ahmed was the favorite candidate to succeed his father.
-Bayezid, who was reluctant to continue his rule over the empire, announced Ahmed as heir apparent to the throne.
-Angered by this announcement, Selim rebelled, and while he lost the first battle against his father's forces, Selim ultimately dethroned his father.
+By 1512 Şehzade Ahmet was the favorite candidate to succeed his father.
+Bayezid, who was reluctant to continue his rule over the empire, announced Ahmet as heir apparent to the throne.
+Angered by this announcement, Selim rebelled for a second time, and while he lost the first battle against his father's forces, Selim ultimately dethroned his father with the help of the Janisarries.

-Selim commanded 30,000 men, whereas his father led 40,000.
-Selim only escaped with 3,000 men.
-This marked the first time that an Ottoman prince openly rebelled against his father with an army of his own.
-Selim ordered the exile of Bayezid to a distant "sanjak", Dimetoka (in the north-east of present-day Greece).
-Bayezid died immediately thereafter.
+After Sultan Bayezid II was dethroned, Selim ordered that his father be exiled to a far off sanjak, but before he could reach his destination, Bayezid passed away.

-When Selim ascended to the throne, his first task was to suppress his brother Ahmed's rebellion.
-The army under the command of Selim and the army under the command of Prince Ahmed met near Yenişehir.
-Ahmed was defeated in the battle between the two sides.
-Selim put his brothers (Şehzade Ahmet and Şehzade Korkut) and nephews to death upon his accession.
-His nephew Şehzade Murad, son of the legal heir to the throne Şehzade Ahmed, fled to the neighboring Safavid Empire after his expected support failed to materialize.
+When Selim ascended to the throne, his first task was to suppress his brother Ahmet's rebellion in Asia Minor, where he had declared himself Sultan of Anatolia.
+The army under the command of Selim and the army under the command of Prince Ahmet met near Yenişehir.
+Ahmet was defeated at the Battle of Yenişehir.

+Following the battle, Selim put his captured brothers (Şehzade Ahmet and Şehzade Korkut) and nephews to death upon his formal accession.
+However, his nephew Şehzade Murad, son of the legal heir to the throne Şehzade Ahmet, fled to the neighboring Safavid Empire after his expected support failed to materialize.
 This fratricidal policy was motivated by bouts of civil strife that had been sparked by the antagonism between Selim's father and his uncle, Cem Sultan, and between Selim himself and his brother Ahmet.

-Alevi unrest
+Shiite Unrest and Rebellions

-After many centuries of calm, the Alevi population began an open rebellion while Selim I was the sultan, and they seem to have been backed by the Qizilbash of Safavid Iran.
-This led to harsh reprisals against the Alevis by the Ottoman Army under Selim I.
+After many centuries of calm, the Alevi population launched an open revolt against the Ottomans during Selim's reign, in which they seem to have been backed by the Qizilbash of Safavid Iran.
+This led to harsh reprisals against the Alevis by the Ottoman Army under Selim I, and major crackdowns on Alevi gatherings.